likexian/go-release-action/README.md

 ### Advanced Example

-Release for multiple OS and ARCH parallelly by matrix strategy with more option.
+Release for multiple OS and ARCH parallelly by matrix strategy with more option when release created.

 ```yaml
 # .github/workflows/release.yaml